How much does it cost to repair a driveway?

 Crumbling driveway repair cost

-Repairing a crumbling driveway costs $3 to $8 per square foot of asphalt or concrete.
+Repairing a crumbling driveway costs $3 to $8 per square foot for asphalt or concrete.
 Crumbling typically occurs on the pavement edges or near the apron where concrete and asphalt are weakest.
 Driveway edging costs $1 to $2 per linear foot and reduces crumbling.

 Repaving a driveway